domino-team/docs/README.md

-# docs
-Documentation for the Domino.
-This repo powers http://domino.io/docs/, pull requests welcome!
+## Domino Documentation

+Here you'll find the documentation for the Domino boards.

+To view this documentation, visit [our website](http://domino.io/docs/), where the documentation is hosted.